moteus/lua-llthreads2/README.md

 -- We can call join.
--- Because of Lua state destroys in child thread we can not get -- returned Lua vaules so we just returns `true`. thread:join()
+-- Because of Lua state destroys in child thread we can not get -- returned Lua values so we just returns `true`. thread:join()
 ```